 Alcohol harm prevention

-Nelson Marlborough Health and its Public Health Service aim to reduce alcohol-related harm in its regions.
+Te Whatu Ora - Health New Zealand, Nelson Marlborough and its Public Health Service aim to reduce alcohol-related harm in its regions.

 We acknowledge that:

-- alcohol use is a major risk factor in numerous health conditions, injuries and social problems
+- alcohol use is a major risk factor in numerous health conditions, injuries and social problems, and

 - alcohol-related harm costs the health sector significant money, time and resources.